epfl-si/mkdocs-material/README.md

 # mkdocs-material

 Mkdocs is a fast, simple static site generator.
-[Mkdocs-Material](https://squidfunk.github.io/mkdocs-material/) is a theme and many addition to Mkdocs which makes technical documentation easier to write and read.
+[Mkdocs-Material](https://squidfunk.github.io/mkdocs-material/) is a theme and many additions to Mkdocs which makes technical documentation easier to write and read.

 We wanted to add more features over the [Official mkdocs-material image](https://hub.docker.com/r/squidfunk/mkdocs-material/) by installing [PyMdown Extensions](https://facelessuser.github.io/pymdown-extensions/) and more.